Name: Ellie Caulton

 It’s also a really great way to travel and see the world.
 I’ve stayed in some incredible resorts and amazing hotels.
 Usually when you first arrive in resort, you’ll get a full tour and do some excursions, as you have to know the area well enough to help advise guests on their holiday plans.
-This time around, I’ve been lucky enough to go dolphin spotting on a boat tour in Sardinia and to Neptune's Grotto, too.
+This time around, I’ve been lucky enough to go wild dolphin spotting on a boat tour in Sardina and to Neptune's Caves, too.

 It’s not often, but occasionally there will be times when things don’t go to plan.
 But you learn to deal with it and to always have a backup plan – the show must go on, after all.
 I once had an incident where the audio and lighting wasn’t working for a full 45 minutes, and I was hosting the show with everyone staring at me.
 But, I managed to carry on and actually ran the dance-off segment without any music.
 I think people respect you more if you can carry the whole audience and keep the entertainment going even when things go wrong.